christophhart/hise_documentation/working-with-hise/workspaces/scripting-workspace/canvas.md

 - Vertical Align: Align the selection vertically on the left edge.
 - Horizontal Align: Align the selection horizontally on the top edge.
 - Vertical Distribute: Distribute the selection vertically with equal space.
+- Debug Css: If enabled you can hover over an element that has a CSS stylesheet attached to inspect the CSS properties (and variables) that are applied to the component.
 - Horizontal Distribute: Distribute the selection horizontally with equal space.
 - Edit JSON: This will open a popup with the JSON properties of the currently selected elements.
 It allows you to manually change the properties and do batch processing.
 Note that this is a very risky operation so it's possible to mess up the entire component tree so proceed with caution!
 ---